lastexiler/docker_tensorflow_go/README.md

-# Tensorflow with golang docker image (dockerization)
+# Dockerize Tensorflow with Golang
 This work is one example to build basic "tensorflow with golang" image.

 Golang (1.11.4) and Tensorflow cpu-linux c lib (1.12.0) will be built from offical tensorflow docker image (tensorflow/tensorflow:1.12.0)